markhibberd/ambiata-cli/doc/setup.md

 ## Server

-The `ambiata` command is distributed as a binary which should run on any modern x86-64 based Linux system.
+The `ambiata-daemon` command is distributed as a binary which should run on any modern x86-64 based Linux system.

 The command runs as a long-lived daemon process.
 It is strongly